 - Applicants with a Master's degree should submit an original research paper or manuscript from the master's program.

 - Applicants without a Master's degree should submit a writing sample or original research paper from their undergraduate major.

-7. An essay distinct from the writing sample not to exceed three single-spaced pages regarding the applicant's research interests, academic and professional plans, and the reasons for selecting Psychometrics and Morgan State University.
+7. An essay not to exceed three single-spaced pages regarding the applicant's research interests, academic and professional plans, and the reasons for selecting Psychometrics and Morgan State University.